liam923/trains-ai/README.md

 Next, I would attempt to speed up the code in order to allow the AI to explore the game tree more.
 So far, I have profiled the code and done some marginal speedups.
 However, there are still a few functions that are quite slow (mainly `probability_of_having_cards`) that I would like to optimize.

 After that, I believe there is a lot of room for improvement in the utility function.
 The current utility functions work good enough on a small board, but when the game becomes more complex on a larger board, this is not so true.
 Fixing this would likely be a lot of work as it would require a lot of trial and error.
 A way that would be especially interesting to do this would be to create a neural network for this problem.
 In my research of MCTS, I ran into a few articles that discussed AlphaGo Zero, a DeepMind project that was the successor of AlphaGo.
 AlphaGo Zero (based on my limited research) uses MCTS as its primary architectue.
 However, its utility function is a ML model that trained by playing itself many times.
 Of course, this would be a difficult problem and require a lot of computing power.
 However, it could be interesting to explore and may produce useful results.

+## Usage

+This project was developed using python `3.9.7`.
+Other versions may work, but they are not supported.
+To install dependencies, run `pip install -r requirements.txt`.

+### Play Against the AI

+Run `python3 -m trains.play_game` to play against the AI.
+This will pit you against the UF-MCTS AI using the relative `ImprovedExpectedScoreUf` utility funciton with 10,000 iterations.
+To modify this, modify the file [`play_game.py`](trains/play_game.py).

+### Run Tests

+Run `python3 -m pytest -c test_config/pytest.ini` to run the tests.